 Western uses the quarter system and new students start each quarter.
 Check out the timeline date below for new students with an admission term of fall, winter or spring quarter.
-New students starting at the university in summer should plan to submit two housing applications: one for summer housing, and one for housing during the academic-year starting in fall quarter.
-For more information on this, see our summer housing timeline.
+New students starting at the university in spring or summer should plan to submit two housing applications: one for spring/summer housing, and one for housing during the academic-year starting in fall quarter.
+For more information on this, contact Housing at email@example.com.

 1. Apply for housing online